rasendubi/blog/content/blog/literate-config/index.md

 [Screen brightness]: https://github.com/rasendubi/dotfiles/blob/34a0ff79678a1a10f6796e2e826537c096b081fd/README.org#screen-brightness

-As a bonus, self-contained sections are easier to ditch---just delete the section and both acpilight and video group are gone.
+As a bonus, self-contained sections are easier to ditch---delete the section, and both acpilight and video group are gone.

 ### Granularity